Enable HCD unified authentication

 • When enabling authentication in an existing environment, upgrade drivers and configure applications to provide credentials.
 Consider using the transitional mode to allow connections using the anonymous role, see Steps for production environments for more details.

-Apply the following updates to each node:
+Make the following changes on each node:

 1. Locate the cassandra.yaml configuration file.